Mike DeForest was introduced to broadcasting by his grandfather when he was just 5 years old, as the two read Christmas stories into a microphone.

 Mike began his career at KAAL-TV in Austin, Minnesota, better known at the birthplace of Spam.
 The highlight of the year was covering the annual Spam Jam festival.
 He then reported for WRCB-TV in Chattanooga, Tenn., where Mike fell in love with the mountains, the barbecue, and the woman he'd later marry!

-Mike joined Local 6 in 2000, just in time for the presidential election recount.
+Mike joined News 6 in 2000, just in time for the presidential election recount.
 Since then, Mike has helped cover the biggest stories in Central Florida, from hurricanes, to shuttle launches, to the memorable characters who make Orlando one of the most interesting news towns in the country.

 Mike lives in West Orange County with his wife April and their two boys.